 Welcome to our website.
 Let us share our terrific organization with you.
 We make, collect, and distribute hand made blankets to children from birth to 18 years of age, who are seriously ill, in crisis, or who have experienced trauma.
-Please feel free to join us on any second Tuesday of the month.
-When we meet and tend to our blankets as well as share ideas, skills, and information.
-Contact Crewsquarters@aol.com for any information or questions.
+Please feel free to join us on any second Tuesday of the month at our meetings, from 4-8 pm at Mint Hill public library.
+We meet and tend to our blankets as well as share ideas, skills, information and have fun.

 We hope you will help us provide comfort and security to children in some type of special need by making blankets or contributing to our efforts.
 Some of the agencies we distribute our blankets through are: Ronald McDonald House in Charlotte, CMC Levine, Presbyterian Hospitals, Blume Children's Cancer Treatment Center, Charlotte-Mecklenburg Police, Thompson Childrens Center, Salvation Army Homeless Shelter and others.
 If your organization deals with children in crisis, and you'd like to receive some of our blankets for them, please contact us.

 We like to receive donations of hand made blankets, cloth, yarn, sewing supplies, money, and help with making blankets from donated materials .